DevGrade-Dev/hacktitude.github.io/README.md

 * [Challenge 17](./challenge-17.md)
 * [Challenge 18](./challenge-18.md)

-Once you solve a particular challenge (or a part of the challenge), Git push the code to remote `master` branch in the repository.
+>Once you solve a particular challenge (or a part of the challenge), Git push the code to remote `master` branch in the repository.
 You can collaborate as a team on the upstream repository by using it as your trunk.

-Every time you push the code to the upstream, automatic test cases are triggered to calculate your team's score.
+>Every time you push the code to the upstream, automatic test cases are triggered to calculate your team's score.
 Therefore please ensure you only push stable code.

-Do not change any file in the `config` or `tests` folder of your code.
-These are used to correctly build your code on our servers.
+>Each test had a timeout of 30 secs.
+You need to ensure any of your implementations does not perform badly causing your tests to timeout.
+Test timeout due to bad performing code will be considered as a legitimate test failure.

 ## Getting support